What is Probate?

 - Obtain an employer identification number.

 - File an inventory of estate assets.

 - File a federal estate tax return when required.

 - Set up and fund trusts when provided under the will.

 - Pay all just debts of the decedent for which claims have been properly filed.

 - File all required documents to satisfy the court that all duties of the Personal Representative have been properly met and that the estate should be ordered closed and the Personal Representative be discharged from further responsibility.

 Remember, hiring a reputable and experienced probate attorney will facilitate a successful probate process.

 With over 50 years experience as an attorney, Richard S. Weinstein assists clients with the important financial situations in their lives.
 Whether you are dealing with bankruptcy, real estate (both commercial and residential, including short sales, foreclosures and title insurance), estate planning, probate, business formations, or sales or mergers, Richard S. Weinstein is the attorney with the experience and knowledge you need!
-Call us at (561) 745-3040 or visit us at rweinsteinlaw.com
+Call us at (561) 745-3040 or visit his website at rweinsteinlaw.com.

 Law Office of Richard S. Weinstein, P.A.